fiboa/geojson-validator/README.md

 # fiboa GeoJSON Validator

 In order to make working with fiboa easier we have developed a GeoJSON validation tool.
-To get started with the fiboa GeoJSON Validator please follow the instructions below:
+To get started with the fiboa GeoJSON Validator please follow the instructions below.

-Validator for the fiboa GeoJSON encoding.

 ## Installation